gazebosim/sdf_tutorials/urdf/sdf_extensions.md

 When URDF files are loaded by Gazebo (both Gazebo-classic and the new Gazebo), the URDF content is first converted to SDFormat before being processed by Gazebo.
-Users who to modify the resulting SDFormat output to include SDFormat specific elements may do so using the `<gazebo>` tag in the original URDF file.
+Users who want to modify the resulting SDFormat output to include SDFormat specific elements may do so using the `<gazebo>` tag in the original URDF file.
 This is known as the Gazebo extension to the [URDF specification](http://wiki.ros.org/urdf/XML) (see http://wiki.ros.org/urdf/XML/Gazebo)

-The URDF to SDFormat conversion usually happens automatically without users observing the resultang SDFormat file.
+The URDF to SDFormat conversion usually happens automatically without users observing the resulting SDFormat file.
 To diagnose any issues that might come up during the conversion, the tool

 ```gz sdf -p <path to urdf file>```